futurice/symptomradar/infra/README.md

 1. Obtain secrets for your `.envrc` file (ask around in the team).
 1. Move to the `infra/` dir and run `terraform init` to set up Terraform.
 1. You're done!
 1. To check, you can run `terraform plan`.
 It should refresh a bunch of resources, and eventually tell you that "No changes.
 Infrastructure is up-to-date."
+If you DO see proposed changes at this point, someone might be working on the infra right now.
+Ask around in your team!

 ## Initial setup